 - Innovative Solutions that are not constrained by the limited frameworks of traditional donor-driven humanitarian response.

 Why "Survivors' Truths"?

-We tend to think we already know the stories of others who have been through really difficult things - like violence, severe discrimination, or a disaster.
-Think of the ‘taken for granted’ meaning when talking about someone being ‘homeless’ or ‘a child soldier’ or ‘LGBT.’
-There are enough stories out there about what those things mean that it is easy to assume that we know what that person needs.
+We tend to think we already know the stories of others who have been through really difficult things - like war, violence, severe discrimination, or disaster- and it is easy to assume that we know what that person needs.

 The reality is that each person and each situation contains many stories, and many truths.
 Our approach puts the people who need help in the position of experts on which stories and which truths are most relevant and which actions can be most helpful.
 In this framework, our job is to open and hold space for these truths and plans to emerge and be supported by us and others who would like to help.